solosTec/node/README.md

 ## Introduction ##

-* Current version is 0.5.
-It's a beta version and starts to be usefull.
+* Current version is 0.6.
+Core functions are ready for productive use:
+  * master
+  * setup
+  * ipt
+  * store
+  * dash
 * Linux (64 bit) are supported
 * Windows 7 (64 bit) or higher are supported.
 * Crosscompiling for Raspberry 3 is supported